astrcrai/prospero-docs/docs/source/scheduler.rst

     #SBATCH --mem=2G
     #SBATCH --partition=compute

-    flight env activae gridware
+    flight env activate gridware
     module load MyApp/1.2.3

     srun myapp -i input -o output

-In the previous example, the first line #!/bin/bash specifies that the script should be interpreted as a bash script.
+In the previous example, the first line ``#!/bin/bash`` specifies that the script should be interpreted as a bash script.
-The lines starting with #SBATCH are directives for the workload manager.
+The lines starting with ``#SBATCH`` are directives for the workload manager.
 These have the general syntax

 .. code-block:: bash